collectd/collectd/README.md

       IRQ counters: Frequency in which certain interrupts occur.

     - java
-      Integrates a `Java Virtual Machine' (JVM) to execute plugins in Java bytecode.
+      Integrates a `Java Virtual Machine` (JVM) to execute plugins in Java bytecode.
       See docs/BUILD.java.md for detailed build instructions.